The Wedding Party

 These authors' works have the genre "romantic comedies"; and the subjects "interracial romance," "dating," and "african american women."

-These authors' works have the appeal factors steamy and fun read, and they have the genres "african american fiction" and "romantic comedies"; the subjects "sexual attraction," "african american women," and "one-night stands (interpersonal relations)"; include the identity "black"; and characters that are "likeable characters."
+These authors' works have the genres "african american fiction" and "romantic comedies"; the subjects "sexual attraction," "african american women," and "physicians"; and include the identity "black."

 Reviews from GoodReads